FREQUENTLY ASKED QUESTIONS

 *In some of our properties the credit card and check process are the same: your card would be charged and then refunded after departure.
 Details about this can be found in the description of the apartment on its individual page on our site.

 How early can we check in and how late can we check out?
+What should we do with our luggage in the meantime?

-Check-in is at 4 pm, and check-out is at 10 am.
+Our official check-in is at 4 pm, and check-out is at 10 am.
 This gives our cleaners time to fully prepare the apartment between the departure of one party and the arrival of the next.
 However, we do understand that you may come in on an early flight, or want to leave the apartment a little later, and we do everything possible to accommodate all parties as best we can.

 I've paid for my apartment and finished the reservation process.
 Now what?